tomjoht/learnapidoc/_docs/documenting_api_endpoints/docapis_doc_sample_requests.md

 <a href="https://clearbit.com/docs?javascript#enrichment-api-combined-api" class="noExtIcon"><img src="https://idratherbewritingmedia.com/images/api/clearbitrequestexamples.png" alt="Clearbit code samples" /></a>

 You can see the request in Shell (curl), Ruby, Node, or Python.
-Developers can easily copy the needed code into their applications, rather than figuring out how to make the translate the curl request into a particular programming language.
+Developers can easily copy the needed code into their applications, rather than figuring out how to translate the curl request into a particular programming language.

 Providing a variety of requests like this, often displayed through [tabs](https://getbootstrap.com/docs/3.3/javascript/#tabs), helps make your API easier to implement.
 It's even better if you can automatically populate the API keys with the actual user's API keys based on their logged-in profile.